 The Mailbox is currently being totally transformed - the new Mailbox will be bigger, better and easier to get around.
 You’ll enjoy a relaxed sky-lit haven of elegance and innovation.
 And with a new line-up of leading brands, the new Mailbox will be the place for anyone in search of luxury shopping, dining and pampering.

-Situated directly above New Street station, and opening in 2015 will be Grand Central Birmingham, home to one of the largest John Lewis department stores in the country.
-Grand Central will also bring over 60 new premium shops, restaurants and cafes into the city, and be fully integrated with the stunning station redevelopment.
+Situated directly above New Street station Grand Central is home to one of the largest John Lewis department stores in the country.
+Grand Central also has over 60 new premium shops, restaurants and cafes and is fully integrated with the stunning station redevelopment.

 On Birmingham’s High Street there is Pavilions, jam-packed with top names.
 From major high street retail brands including Marks & Spencer, Hobbs, Waterstones and La Senza to tiny, independent gift boutiques such as Wysteria Lane or the natural food and ingredients retailer Julian Graves.